Background

 1969- Crew receives first dispatch to Alaska, Russian River Fire, Chugach NF9

 1990- ESPN documentary program “America’s Wilderness” profiles crew during pre-season training and while on fire assignment.
-The hour-long production was broadcast worldwide on several occasions.
-The documentary included interviews with several crewmembers and footage of fireline operations.
-It gave a sense of what life on a hotshot crew is like and conveyed the diversity of both the people and the work the crew performs.
+The hour-long production was broadcast worldwide on several occasions

 2011- Steve Karkanen retired in May as the longest running Superintendent of Lolo IHC

-2016 - Firefighter Justin Beebe lost his life while battling the Strawberry Fire, GBNP, Nevadauperintendent.
+2016 - Firefighter Justin Beebe lost his life while battling the Strawberry Fire, GBNP, Nevada

 Superintendents